FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_02.md

 # Population Inbreeding and Genotype Distributions

 - With inbreeding there is a positive probability that an individual inherits the exact same A (or a) allele from both parents.
-- The inbreeding coefficient F = P(an randomly sampled individual inherits the same copy from both parents).
+- The inbreeding coefficient F = P(a randomly sampled individual inherits the same copy from both parents).
   - With probability F, the two alleles are **identical by descent** (IBD).
   - With probability 1−F, they are drawn independently from the gene pool (HWE frequencies).
 ---